j4mie/idiorm/README.markdown

 #### WHERE clauses ####

 The `where` method on the ORM class adds a single `WHERE` clause to your query.
 The method may be called (chained) multiple times to add more than one WHERE clause.
 All the WHERE clauses will be ANDed together when the query is run.
-Support for ORing WHERE clauses is not currently present; if a query requires an OR clause you should use the `where_raw` or `raw_select` [TODO].
+Support for ORing WHERE clauses is not currently present; if a query requires an OR clause you should use the `where_raw` or `raw_select` methods (see below).
+[TODO]

-By default, calling `where` with two parameters will combine them using an equals operator.
+By default, calling `where` with two parameters (the column name and the value) will combine them using an equals operator (`=`).
 For example, calling `where('name', 'Fred')` will result in the clause `WHERE name = "Fred"`.
 However, the `where` method takes an optional third parameter which specifies the type of operator to use.
-To specify this operator, constants are provided on the ORM class.
+Constants for each operator are provided on the ORM class.
 Currently, the supported operators are: `ORM::EQUALS` and `ORM::LIKE`.

 #### LIMIT and OFFSET ####